blitz-js/drafts/005_manifesto.md

 ### 4. Loose Opinions

 Blitz is opinionated.
 The out-of-the-box experience guides you on a path perfect for most applications.
 However, Blitz isn't arrogant.
 It totally understands there are very good reasons for deviating from convention, and it allows you to do so easily.
-For example, Blitz has a conventional file structure, but, with a few exceptions, doesn't _enforce_ it.
+For example, Blitz has a conventional file structure, but, with few exceptions, doesn't _enforce_ it.

 And when there's not consensus among the React community for a thing, `blitz new` will prompt you to choose the approach you want, such as Tailwind CSS, Theme UI, or styled-components.